DavidMertz/LanguagePractice/README.md

 parallelism.
 However, working out the optimizations in the algorithm will likely make much more difference than more parallelism.

-Julia was relatively easy to parallelize, and in that case, only parallism brough the performance from dreadful to mediocre.
+Julia was relatively easy to parallelize, and in that case, parallelism brought the performance from dreadful to mediocre.

 The Rust version now has a switch  between the unmaintained `rust-crypto` library which is substantially faster and the "official" `RustCrypto` one.
 Also, the optimization level in Rust turns out to make A LOT of difference.

-Even the Node.js JIT interpreter (TypeScript) manages to find a lot of parallism for asynchronous callbacks.
-The problem there is that the underlying SHA1 implementation in JavaScript is about 11x slower than the best ones, even with the JIT making a relatively noble attempt (see `benchmark-justsha` and the corresponding implementations of `sha1sum`).
+The Node.js JIT interpreter (TypeScript) manages to find a lot of parallism for Promises.
+However, I simply could not coordinate the asynchronous `fs.readdir()` for the range of tree sizes.
+I had initially used hand-tuned delays to do "enough" tree-walking before doing the parallel hashing (otherwise, the script would end prematurely when nothing was "queued" in Promiseis; but that was sensitive to the exact root directory.
+The main problem in the TypeScript implementation is that the underlying SHA1 implementation in JavaScript is about 11x slower than the best ones, even with the JIT making a relatively noble attempt (see `benchmark-justsha` and the corresponding implementations of `sha1sum`).
+Analogous to Rust, one library that is faster for a single operation is slower when parallelized.

 ### Notes on validation